Aliases for BTK Gene

 External Ids for BTK Gene

 Previous GeneCards Identifiers for BTK Gene

 The protein encoded by this gene plays a crucial role in B-cell development.
 Mutations in this gene cause X-linked agammaglobulinemia type 1, which is an immunodeficiency characterized by the failure to produce mature B lymphocytes, and associated with a failure of Ig heavy chain rearrangement.
 Alternative splicing results in multiple transcript variants encoding different isoforms. [provided by RefSeq, Dec 2013]

 GeneCards Summary for BTK Gene

 BTK (Bruton Tyrosine Kinase) is a Protein Coding gene.
-Diseases associated with BTK include Agammaglobulinemia, X-Linked 1 and Agammaglobulinemia And Isolated Hormone Deficiency.
-Among its related pathways are Activated TLR4 signalling and Akt Signaling.
-GO annotations related to this gene include identical protein binding and protein kinase activity.
+Diseases associated with BTK include Agammaglobulinemia, X-Linked and Isolated Growth Hormone Deficiency, Type Iii.
+Among its related pathways are PEDF Induced Signaling and Akt Signaling.
+Gene Ontology (GO) annotations related to this gene include identical protein binding and protein kinase activity.
 An important paralog of this gene is TEC.

 UniProtKB/Swiss-Prot for BTK Gene